-The degree is ideal for working professionals as all coursework, with the exception of a week-long instrumentation course, can be taken with in-demand, online classes.
+The degree is ideal for working professionals as all coursework, with the exception of a week-long instrumentation course and an optional radiochemistry lab course, can be taken online.
 The program also focuses on developing skills needed to succeed as a professional, such as project management, public speaking, and team leadership.
 Specializations include Radiochemistry and Radiological Security, Emergency Preparedness and Response.

 For more than 20 years Illinois Tech has graduated leaders in the health physics field.
 Gain critical skills in radiation safety, control, and containment as well as communications and team leadership to become a highly successful health physics professional.